 The Telephone Consumer Protection Act ("TCPA") limits the use of autodialed calls or texts and prerecorded voice calls (all of which are sometimes called "robocalls").
-The TCPA and the FCC's implementing rules apply to political campaign-related calls or texts, including those made in connection with the 2016 election.
+The TCPA and the FCC's implementing rules apply to political campaign-related calls or texts.
 These restrictions vary based upon whether a call is delivered to a landline telephone, a cell phone, or certain protected telephone lines (e.g., emergency or toll-free lines, or lines serving hospitals or similar facilities).

 Political campaign-related prerecorded voice or autodialed calls (including autodialed live calls, prerecorded voice messages, and text messages) are:

 - Prohibited to cell phones, pagers, or other mobile devices without the called party's prior express consent.

 - Prohibited to the protected telephone lines noted in the TCPA and the rules (e.g., emergency or toll-free lines, or lines serving hospitals or similar facilities), unless made with the called party's prior express consent.

 - Permissible when made to landline telephones, even without prior express consent.